 I have lately been seeing a lot of list posts on one or another aspect of Amish life.
 These typically have catchy titles and are designed to get you to click on them.
 Hard to resist a list!
 (I’ve been known to create a few myself 😉 )

-One caught my eye this week – “20 Unique Ways The Amish Raise Their Kids (That No One Else Does)” on a site called “Baby Gaga”, which looks like a mom or mom-to-be resource.
+One caught my eye this week – “20 Unique Ways The Amish Raise Their Kids (That No One Else Does)” on a site called “Baby Gaga”, which looks like a mom or mom-to-be resource (update: the source site has removed their article).

 Now that’s a pretty strong claim in the title – both the “unique” part and the “no one else does” claim.
 Curiosity got the better of me so I had a look.